The pragmatic tradeoff of tied embeddings

 Each logit is the dot product of the residual with a token's embedding.
 Higher dot product means the model thinks that token is more likely:

 In a transformer, information flows through attention and MLP layers.
-But because of residual connections, there's always a direct linear path from input to output:
+But residual connections mean that there's always a direct linear path from input to output:

 token (one-hot) → W_E → [residual stream] → W_U → logits

 Even in a deep model, this path exists.
-If we ignore all the attention/MLP layers, the model computes:
+If we ignore all the attention/MLP layers, the model is simply computing:

 logits=one_hotWEWU\text{logits} = \text{one\_hot} \cdot W_E \cdot W_U